aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

 *The annotations on identifier-level*

-After auto-generating the mappings by running the :token:`dex::GenerateDatasetMappings` procedure, we can find the mapping file for JSON sparse mapping.
+After auto-generating the mappings by running the :any:`dex::GenerateDatasetMappings` procedure, we can find the mapping file for JSON sparse mapping.
 Without edits, it looks like this:

 .. code-block:: xml